 - Northern mole cricket

-Crickets are known for their long hind legs and their singing sound.
-Only the male crickets do the singing, though.
+First, crickets are known for their long hind legs and their singing sound.
+Although, only the male crickets do the singing, though.
 Luckily, you can identify both the males and the females in other ways as well.
 As members of the Orthoptera order, crickets have straight, leathery front wings and transparent hind wings.
 Also, they have strong, large hind legs.

 This list describes each of the most common crickets in Colorado: